Have yourself a merry

 As we all know food waste is a big problem in the UK and unfortunately Christmas is no exception.
 In 2017, Brits alone are estimated to have thrown away a mind-blowing two million turkeys, five million Christmas puddings, 17 million Brussel sprouts and a staggering 74 million mince pies.
 And that’s just the food…think about all the packaging that comes with it!

 By shopping at your local greengrocer, butcher, baker, fishmonger, deli and cheesemonger you can choose the very best produce for the big day and better still bring your own containers for items to be put in, to avoid any unwanted plastic wrap or bags.

 Stock up on cupboard essentials, cleaning products, smellies and other items without the pointless packaging at your nearest zero waste shop – you can easily find them on the Refill App.
-Or order refillable, eco-friendly cleaning products to be delivered to your door – Clean Living have a great range to give all areas of the home that extra bit of sparkle!
+You can know find Ecover refills near you on the Refill app!
+Refill your washing up liquid ready for whoever has offered to tackle the pile of post-Christmas dinner dishes!

 Prepping Christmas food ahead of time?
 Forget the cling film and use reusable wax wraps or bowl covers and glass or enamel containers.
 The same goes for your leftovers, it will keep all that delicious food fresh ready for those tasty leftover sandwiches (did someone say moist-maker?).

 A Christmas table wouldn’t be complete without a cracker, but this year why not make your own, that way you can avoid the silly plastic toy no-one wants and include something thoughtful instead, rather than yet another giant plastic paper clip!
 There are many kits out there which include the cracker, snap, joke and hat – all you do is add your specially chosen gift.
 Or go one step further and repurpose toilet tubes and make them into crackers, all your need is a bit of paper and patience.